FarisZahrani/llama-cpp-py-sync/README.md

 pip install -e .
 ```

-`vendor/llama.cpp` is cloned at build-time and is not committed to this repository.
+`vendor/llama.cpp` is cloned locally by `scripts/sync_upstream.py` (and in CI during builds) and is not committed to this repository.

 ## Quick Start